animehunter123/copypasta2/README.md

 * Open a web browser to localhost:3000, and upload a file or a note, and it will save those to ./data/files or ./data/notes

 # Todo
-* BUG: DRAG DROP REORDERING works (only in custom-ordering mode): first make sure current newest dirst is really opposite? that way new cards are at the end first make a custom order mode for drag and drop
 * FR: add a eventlistener for if you press 'n' on the main page it will open the new card modal

 * BUG: If you drag a card and then try to drag it again, it will make a new card instead of reordering